AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/mobile-apps/event-check-in/grant-users-access-to-the-check-in-app.md

 Marketo has a special user role for the event check-in app.
 Here's how to create a new role with permission to use the app.

+>[!IMPORTANT]
+>
+>On October 2, 2023, Adobe removed the Marketo Events App from all App Stores.
+If you already have the app installed on your tablet/mobile device, you can continue using it for the time being.
+Once your Marketo Engage instance is migrated to Adobe Identity for authentication of Marketo, you will no longer be able to access the app.

 ## Create a New User Role for Mobile {#create-a-new-user-role-for-mobile}

 1. Click **Admin**.